connectrpc/vanguard-go/README.md

   also allows you to _add_ mappings to a service that does already have annotations.
 * You can add support for extra codecs, beyond "proto" and "json", and compression algorithms, beyond "gzip".

-You can also supply service options that act as default service options that will apply to every service (unless overridden via other options in a call to `NewService`).
+* You can supply a set of default service options that will apply to every service (unless overridden via other options in a call to `NewService`).

 ```go
 transcoder = vanguard.NewTranscoder(